Feist (dog breed): History

 The feist is not a new type of dog.
 Written accounts of the dogs go back centuries, with several spelling variations seen.
-George Washington referred to them in his diary in 1770 when describing a dog as "a small feist-looking yellow cur."
+George Washington referred to them in his diary in 1770 when describing a dog as "a small foist-looking yellow cur".
 Abraham Lincoln wrote about the "fice" dog in his poem, "The Bear Hunt".
 William Faulkner mentions the "fice dog" in The Sound and the Fury, but uses the spelling "fyce" in the stories "Was" and "The Bear" from the collection Go Down, Moses: "a brave fyce dog is killed by a bear".
 In her 1938 novel The Yearling, author Marjorie Kinnan Rawlings uses the spelling of "feice" to refer to this dog.
 Claude Shumate, who wrote about the feist for Full Cry magazine, believed that the feist was descended from Native American dogs, mixed with small terriers from Britain, and was kept as early as the 17th century (Full Cry, December, 1987).
-The breed was popularized by President Teddy Roosevelt, who frequently hunted with a feist named Skip, belonging to his son, Archie, and a Manchester Terrier named Jack, belonging to his son, Kermit.
+The breed was popularized by President Teddy Roosevelt, who frequently hunted with a feist named Skip, belonging to his son Archie, and a Manchester Terrier named Jack, belonging to his son Kermit.
+See Teddy Roosevelt Terrier.